 Michigan State University, College of Osteopathic Medicine, 1992

 St. John-Oakland General Hospital, 1998

 Dr. Eliya received his B.A.
 Chemistry from Wayne State University, Detroit, Michigan and his Doctor of Medicine degree from Wayne State University School of Medicine.
 He completed his urologic residency at William Beaumont Hospital, Royal Oak, Michigan.
-He is a member of the American Urologic Association and Michigan Urologic Association,

 Dr. Gudziak received a Bachelor of Science from the Syracuse University, Syracuse, New York in 1982.
 He received his Doctor of Medicine degree from New York University School of Medicine, New York in 1987.
 Dr. Gudziak completed two years of Family Medicine Residency at Thomas Jefferson University before deciding to pursue urology.
 General Surgical training was completed at Thomas Jefferson Hospital, Philadelphia in 1990 and Urologic Residency at the University of New Mexico Hospital, Albuquerque, New Mexico in 1993.
 He additionally trained as a Fellow in Neurourology and Female Urology at the University of Texas Health Science Center, Division of Urology, Houston Texas in 1994.

 William Johnston, M.D.

 Dr. Johnston completed his urology residency at the University of California, Davis and received advanced training at one of the first dedicated training programs (fellowships) in Laparoscopy and Robotic Surgery at the University of Michigan in 2003-4.